Zeiss Vario-Sonnar T* 16-80mm f/3.5-4.5 ZA DT ( SAL-1680Z ) - Review / Test Report - Analysis

 Page 2 of 3

-The Zeiss is a 5x zoom and as such subject to quite high distortions just like the rest of
+The Zeiss is a 5x zoom and as such subject to quite high distortion just like the rest of

-significantly with only slight barrel distortions at 24mm and slight pincushion distortions at 40mm and 70mm.
+significantly with only slight barrel distortion at 24mm and slight pincushion distortion at 40mm and 70mm.

 The chart above has a real-world size of about 120x80cm.

 Besides high barrel distortions the lens has a 2nd weakness - vignetting at 16mm @ f/3.5.